cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 The first is `module_init` that specifies the name of the function that should be called when the LKM is loaded.
  The other macro is used to specify the function to call when the LKM is unloaded.

-We will create a new module `helloworld` that will log the functions being called.
+We will create a new module `sample_module` that will log the functions being called.
- You should find the `hellomodule.c` file in the repository.
+ You should find the `sample_module.c` file in the repository.
- Create a new directory called `helloworld` in the `/home/kernel/` directory.
+ Create a new directory called `sample_module` in the build directory.
- Open the `hellomodule.c` file in your editor.
+ Open the `sample_module.c` file in your editor.

 This simple source file has all the code needed to install and uninstall an LKM in the kernel.
  There are two macros listed at the bottom of the source file that setup the jump table for this LKM.
  Whenever the module is installed, the kernel will call the routine specified in the `module_init` macro, and the routine specified in the `module_exit` will be called when the module is uninstalled.
- For writing your LKM, you should use the `helloworld` module as a template.
+ For writing your LKM, you should use the `sample_module` module as a template.

+#### Steps for Building and Testing a Loadable Kernel Module

 The steps shown for creating and testing an LKM are:
  1. Build the Loadable Kernel Module from the C code.